 The Wishing Well Restaurant was an important part of life in the community from 1941 to 1963.
 The restuarant was owned by Sherwood and Chester Snyder.

-The old high school building at 101 W. Franklin St. in Centerville had been vacant since 1924.
+The old high school building at 101 W. Franklin St. in Centerville which was built in 1886 had been vacant since 1924.
 In 1939, Sherwood and Chester Snyder, brothers, purchased it for their new restaurant.
 The Snyders did the renovation themselves, both inside and out, taking two years to complete the job.
 They rented out an apartment above the restaurant.

 The Wishing Well Restaurant opened just as the United States entered World War II.
 Many foods were scarce and expensive, but the menu offered a chicken dinner with a potato, a vegetable of your choice, a fruit cup, soup, or juice, and a beverage for $1.25.
 Pie, cake, or ice cream was 15 cents extra.